 David Balfour’s journey back to Edinburgh in Robert Louis Stevenson’s Kidnapped is one of the most thrilling and breathless adventures in Scottish literature.
 The Stevenson Way recreates it and certainly isn’t for the faint of heart or delicate of foot.
 Called Scotland’s Wilderness Walk, the trail cuts across the heart of Scotland and is centred around real historic events, like Stevenson’s novel.
 It is trail for experienced walkers only, and, realistically, it needs to be broken up into parts with very little in the way of accommodation on many parts of the route.

-(this will open in a new window)Find out more about the Stevenson Way
+Find out more about the Stevenson Way

 Hebridean Way, Vatersay to Lewis